mapbender/mapbender-documentation/en/customization/templates.rst

 * Choosing the template when you create a new application in the backend.
 * Change the template of existing applications by changing the ``template`` column in the table ``mb_core_application``.

-To use an own template we prepared a Workshop/DemoBundle, which can be used not only for application templates but also for customzing the administration interface.
+To use your own template we prepared a Workshop/DemoBundle, which can be used not only for application templates but also for customizing the administration interface.
 For the following steps, please download the files with the following links:

 * https://github.com/mapbender/mapbender-workshop/tree/master